-This course is designed to facilitate development of knowledge and skills that are required for the design and implementation of systems of nursing care for well individuals who may experience actual and potential minor deviations from wellness.
-Basic or fundamental nursing skills are introduced to establish a foundation for nursing competencies in laboratory and clinical settings.

-These skills are cultivated so as to enable students to identify disturbances in physiological and psychological functioning and accompanying self-care deficits.
+Fundamentals of Nursing I is designed to facilitate development of knowledge and skills that are required for the design and implementation of systems of nursing care for well individuals who may experience actual and potential minor deviations from wellness.
+Basic or fundamental nursing skills are taught and cultivated so as to enable students to identify disturbances in physiological and psychological functioning and accompanying self-care deficits.
+Students will develop nursing care plans based on bio-psycho-social-cultural assessments so that homeostatic equilibrium may be maintained and /or restored.
+As a result, the role, relationship, and responsibilities of the nurse as a member of the health care team are identified and examined critically.